-The Page Magistrate Court is committed to professionally serving the citizens of Page by administering justice in a fair, efficient, and respectful manner, so as to enhance public trust and community confidence in our court system.
+The Page Magistrate Court is committed to professionally serving the citizens and guests of Page by administering justice in a fair, efficient, and respectful manner, so as to enhance public safety and community confidence in our court system.

-The Page Magistrate Court is the judicial branch of the City of Page government.
-The Court has jurisdiction over civil traffic, criminal traffic and criminal misdemeanor offenses and violations of our City Code and ordinances.
+The Page Magistrate Court is the judicial branch of the City of Page.
+The Court has jurisdiction over civil traffic, criminal traffic and criminal misdemeanor offenses, as well as, violations of the City Code and Ordinances.
 In addition, the Magistrate Court Judge has the authority to issue arrest/search warrants, orders of protection, and injunctions against harassment.

 As part of the Arizona State Court System, the Page Magistrate Court is subject to the authority and administrative supervision of the Arizona Supreme Court.
 The Page Magistrate Court has legal obligations and reporting responsibilities to the State, as well as to the City of Page.

-In addition to the Presiding Judge Derek Oliverson, the Page Magistrate Court has a Court Administrator and supporting court service specialists for providing the administrative, clerical, scheduling, record-keeping and reporting functions of the Court.
-All are committed to the mission of the Court – to provide professional, fair, efficient and respectful service to our citizens in the administration of justice.
+In addition to the Presiding and Assistant Magistrates, the Page Magistrate Court has a Court Administrator and supporting court service specialists for providing the administrative, clerical, scheduling, record-keeping and reporting functions of the Court.
+All are committed to the mission of the Court – to provide professional, fair, efficient and respectful service to our citizens and guests in the administration of justice.

 U.S. Mail Address: